Nesa-lab20/Genome-annotation-45/README.md

 OUTPUT from genecounts.txt = 2032

 # 3. Run prodigal on all of the genomes you have previously downloaded.
 Using command line tools, find which genome has the highest number of genes.
-Put all your code into a shell script, and put your code on the repository on Github where you keep your README with the solutions to this assignment (title:prodigal_14)
+Put all your code into a shell script, and put your code on the repository on Github where you keep your README with the solutions to this assignment (title:Prodigalrun.sh)

 Step 1: Create a shell script to run Prodigal on all genomes in a directory.
 (Prodigalrun.sh):